vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 ### Top-up donors and donation-funging

-My general estimate is that donating to a charity reduces the likelihood and amount of funding it will receive from top-up donors in the short term.
+My general estimate is that donating to a donee reduces the likelihood and amount of funding it will receive from top-up donors in the short term.